 Thank goodness for entrepreneurial dreams.
 Without them, the world would cease to develop as quickly: We might still be carrying buggy whips or copying books with quill pens.

 Aspirations are essential, but they generally aren’t enough to carry a dream from idea to market.
 That’s where banks and other financial lenders come into the picture.

-Here’s the snag, though: Startups can have a tough time securing financing.
-It’s not that the founders lack passion — at least in the majority of cases.
-What they often lack instead is critical information that lenders need to make decisions.
-Without proper preparation, no potential small business owner can expect to hear a “yes” from a financial institution, no matter how charming the entrepreneur or mind-blowing the dream.
+Here’s the snag, though: startups can struggle to secure financing.
+It’s not that the founders lack passion (at least in the majority of cases).
+Instead, they often lack the critical information that lenders need to make decisions.
+Without proper preparation, no aspiring small business owner can expect to hear a “yes” from a financial institution — no matter how charming the entrepreneur or mind-blowing the dream.

 Simple Mistakes Entrepreneurs Make When Seeking Loans